kmiermans/concepts_in_statistics/readme.md

 ### Why some test statistics are better than others (Neyman-Pearson lemma)

+**Summary: **For a given statistical significance $\alpha$, different test statistics provide different rates of false negatives.
+A test that has the lowest rate of false negatives is called *most powerful*.
+It turns out that for some hypotheses, we can prove that the likelihood ratio provides the most powerful test for every $\alpha$.

 <details><summary>Proof of the Neyman Pearson Lemma</summary>

 We will show that the test statistic